University of Makati: Buildings and facilities

 The university is located at J.P.
-Rizal Extension, West Rembo, in front of the Taguig People's Park (Popularly known as "Makati Park and Garden") and the Pasig River.
-It also adjacent to Makati Aqua Sports Arena which uses by the university for students taking swimming-related subjects.
+Rizal Extension, West Rembo, Taguig, in front of the Taguig People's Park and the Pasig River.
+It also near the former Makati Aqua Sports Arena which was formerly utilized by the university for students taking swimming-related subjects.

 Prof. Diosdado J. Macapagal, a professor from College of Technology Management proposed the scale model of Pamantasan ng Makati based on original blueprint plan of Makati Engineering Office.
 The scale model was commissioned by then Makati College President Dr. Anita Bustillo to be given as a birthday gift to then - Mayor Jejomar C. Binay on November 11, 1992.

 UMak facilities include academic buildings 1, 2, and 3, administrative building, Health and Physical Science Building (HPSB), and Stadium.

 Academics

 UMak was one of the first universities in the Philippines to pilot the Senior High School Modelling Program of the Department of Education, in 2012.
 In April 2022, the School of Law's nine pioneering batch from its graduating class achieve 100% Philippine Bar Examination passing rate.